mbcooper/ProtractorExample/readMe.md

 Are e2e / functional tests the be-all and end-all?
 No, but when judiciously combined with effective unit test coverage, you can produce a high quality software product, with tests that can survive a lot of change.

 ###Can I Test a Deployed Version of the App?
 Darn!
 I was afraid your were going to ask that!
 Yes!
-And No!

-If you deployed with debug information off (`$compileProvider.debugInfoEnabled(false);`), you have to instruct Chrome to reload with debug on.
-(A Guinea for someone who will show us how!)
+If you deployed with debug information off (`$compileProvider.debugInfoEnabled(false);`), Protractor ([as of version 1.6.1](https://github.com/angular/protractor/commit/41d8128c6ed39ca3c527f6282ed97373d19144db?diff=split)) will add in the debug informartion if you excluded it on your deployment (and you should).

-If not, just point at the deployed site in `e2e/config.js` and run the tests!
+Just point at the deployed site in `e2e/config.js` and run the tests!